sebastianjnuwu/nlogin/README.md

   <br>
    <i>"nLogin is an authentication system used by the biggest servers in Brazil now in javascript!"</i>

+   - get and set email/discord/ip
    - login verification
-   - get and set email
-   - get and set ip
+   - get uuid

 > **Warning**: The supported hashes are: BCRYPT2Y, BCRYPT2A, SHA256; we recommend using **SHA256**.